 - College Search Strategies

-Starting Your College List
+How to Start Your College List

 Doing an effective college search will help you trade your "getting-in" anxiety for a growing sense of excitement about your upcoming college life.
 In fact, just looking for colleges will teach you a great deal about what you really want.

-Choose a Starting Point for Your First College Search
+Choose a Starting Point

 - Search based on college location.
 Want a school within a certain number of miles from home?
 Is there a city or region you would love to experience?
 Search for a variety of colleges located where you would like to live during your college years.